Toryt/allen/doc/PointIntervalRelation.md

 In several use cases however, we do not know a _definite_ `start` or `end`, but we do know that the `start` or `end` have constraints.
 E.g., consider contracts that have a definite `start` date, but are open-ended.
 The contract interval thus is incompletely known.
-However, since at the moment of our reasoning no definite `end` date is set, we know that the `end` date is at least later than `now`.
+However, since at the moment of our reasoning no definite `end` date is set, we know that the `end` date is at least not before `now`.
 In comparing this contract interval with a point in time, this constraint can be of use to limit the extent, i.e., the uncertainty, of the point – interval relation.
 The same applies, e.g., with contracts that will `start` once payment is received.
 Since it is not received yet at the moment of our evaluation, we know that the `start` date is at least later than or equal to `now`.